jawerty/btcl/README.md

 ```

 # Contact
-This is a fork from jawerty (https://github.com/jawerty/btcl).
+This is a fork based on jawerty's work (https://github.com/jawerty/btcl).